wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_installation.rst

 A Forwarder is required in order to send alerts to the Indexer.
 This component will be installed in the manager instance.

-1. Download Splunk Forwarder v7.1.0 package from `its official website <https://www.splunk.com/en_us/download/universal-forwarder.html>`_.
+1. Download Splunk Forwarder v7.1.0 package from `the official website <https://www.splunk.com/en_us/download/universal-forwarder.html>`_.

 2. Install it with the following command depending on your operating system: